stat545ubc-2024/assignment-b2-mpmoran1234/README.md

 * The DESCRIPTION file contains metadata about the package, including its name, version, author, dependencies, and a brief description of its purpose.

 ## Package Description
 The packaged function performs an ANOVA statistical analysis and Tukey's Honestly Significant Difference (HSD) Post Hoc Test.
-This function streamlines my analysis workflow, especially for my personal dataset.
+This function streamlines the analysis workflow by combining two commonly used statistical tests as one command.

 ## Install Instructions
 To use the ANOVA.TukeyHSD function, install the package using github_install() from devtools as shown below: